🎯 Risk Drivers

 Identify what’s driving the risk profile of a specific activity

-You can also gain access to what’s driving the P80 of specific activity from the risk screen (or any p-position).
-Simply select the activity you care about and click on the risk drivers button on top of the screen, you will be redirected to the Risk Drivers tab with a visual of all drivers of your P80.
+You can also explore what is driving the P80 (or any other p-position) of a specific activity from the Risk screen.
+Simply select the activity you are interested in and click “Go to Risk Drivers” from the three-dot menu at the top of the results chart.
+You will then be redirected to the Risk Drivers screen, where a visual representation of all the drivers affecting your selected P80 is displayed.

 Compare your Risk drivers across updates